chris-hmmr/git-tutorial/README.md

 ## Class schedule

 - Review of previous class homeworks - in breakout rooms (15 min)
-- Intro to Git (40 min)
+- Intro to Git (20 min)
+- Installing git and initialize a repo - in breakout rooms (20 min)
-- Break (10 mins)
+- Break (10 min)
+- Branches and remotes (20 min)
-- Installing and editing the project - in breakout rooms (20 mins) -
+- Installing and editing the project - in breakout rooms (20 min)
+- Extra features + Github PRs walkthrough(20 min)

 -------
 ## What is Git?